aer0usa/aer0usa.github.io/nmc200questions.md

 Eph 2:20-22 NKJV - *having been built on the foundation of the apostles and prophets, Jesus Christ Himself being the chief corner[stone], in whom the whole building, being fitted together, grows into a holy temple in the Lord, in whom you also are being built together for a dwelling place of God in the Spirit.*

-### 11. New Covenant
+### 11. New Covenant Orientation

-a.
-Summarize G-d's purpose for
+#### Summarize G-d's purpose for:

-1. The Mosaic Covenant
+##### The Mosaic Covenant

+To demonstrate God's holiness, our need to repent, and our need for God's grace and forgiveness.

-2. The New Covenant
+##### The New Covenant

+Unity:

+> This is the fulfillment of the Abrahamic Covenant that brings the blessing of the seed of Abraham to all nations: Genesis 12:3, Ephesians 2:15
+> This is a new unity that is not based on ethnicity, but the Spirit: Galatians 6:15

+*Messianic Foundations*, page 161

-b.
-Describe how these Covenants are different from each other.
+#### Describe how these Covenants are different from each other.

+The New Covenant is a **NEW** covenant, *not* a **renewal** of the Mosaic covenant.

+##### The Mosaic Covenant

+* Conditional: We must meet conditions to receive the blessings
+* The problem is not the Covenant, but our inability to keep it
+* *Condemns* us

+The Mosaic Covenant did not set up Israel for failure in a covenant that God knew they couldn't keep.
+Israel already had their promise through the Abrahamic covenant.
+The Mosaic Covenant was a demonstration of our need for God's grace.

+##### The New Covenant

+* Unconditional: The responsibilities are God's
+* A demonstration of God's *faithfulness*
+* Removes all remembrance of sin: Jeremiah 31:34
+* Combines offices of Priest and King in Messiah Yeshua: Zecheriah 6:12-14
+* Promises a place for foreigners and eunuchs who join themselves to the Lord: Isaiah 56:3-7

 ### 12. Summarize each of the three provisions (internal, miraculous, and universal) promised in the New Covenant.